Imperial crest of Japan: Description

 The symbol is a yellow or orange chrysanthemum with black or red outlines and background.
 A central disc is surrounded by a front set of 16 petals.
 A rear set of 16 petals are half staggered in relation to the front set and are visible at the edges of the flower.
-An example of the chrysanthemum being used is in the badge for the Order of the Chrysanthemum.
+An example of the chrysanthemum being used is in the star of the Order of the Chrysanthemum.

 Other members of the Imperial Family use a version with 14 single petals, while a form with 16 single petals is used for orders, passports, Diet members' pins, and other items that carry or represent the authority of the Emperor.
 The Imperial crest is also used on the standards of the Imperial Family.